Nonakhan/Graph-Neural-Networks-for-Small-Molecule-Protein-Binding/README.md

 # Molecular Graphs & Graph Neural Networks (GNNs) — Tutorial Notebook

 This repository contains a tutorial-style Jupyter notebook introducing **molecular graphs**, **chemical featurization**, and **graph neural networks (GNNs)** for molecular property prediction.
-It is adapted from a Leash Bio tutorial and reorganized for clarity, reproducibility, and demonstration purposes.
+It is adapted from a Leash Bio tutorial from the NeurIPS 2024 competiton 'Predict New Medicine with BELKA' and reorganized for clarity, reproducibility, and demonstration purposes.
+The original competition can be found here: https://www.kaggle.com/code/agastyapulapaka/leash-tutorial-molecular-graphs-and-gnns

 ---